Ptujec/LaunchBar/Ask-ChatGPT/README.md

 ## How It Works

 Press `space` to enter a new prompt.
-If you have already started a chat, you can continue it, or start a new one.
-(Note: You can use an alternative system prompt with `command` + `enter` when you are done typing your prompt.)
+If you have already started a chat, you can continue it or start a new one.
+(Note: You can use an alternative system prompt, model, and reasoning effort with `command` + `enter` when you are done typing your prompt.
+Keep holding `command` for each of the alternative options.)

 You can also press `enter` to see all your past chats and continue any of them.
 Just press `enter` again.
 You can also use Quicklook here.